Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What should the Development Team do when there is no standard contract to create a releasable Product?
+### What should the Developers do when there is no standard contract to create a releasable Product?

 - [ ] Ask the Product Owner to make a Definition of Done.
 - [ ] Ask Project Manager to help them.
 - [ ] Define a list of satisfactory tests for each PBI.
-- [x] The Development Team should define a Definition of Done.
+- [x] The Developers should define a Definition of Done.

 **[⬆ Back to Top](#table-of-contents)**